ajzaff/substrate-mfm-engine/LAYOUT.md

 The meta-instruction `.Parameter` will always use the constant pool.

+The heap size is limited by the address space: no more than `2^14` elements.

+### Types

+Element type numbers are preprocessed into inline constants.
+In the rare case there are more than `2^14-1` elements, heap slots are used for types.

 ### Registers

 Registers are referenced by index.
 16 registers exist in total, where register 16 (`0xff`) is the read-only uniform random register.